uschtwill/re-employment-kraken/README.md

 Some sites implement search result pagination in a non standard way.
 One such example is a site injecting the URL while running the click handler when clicking the "next page" button instead of just using a standard html link.
 This would need some extra effort to account for.
 Not today.

 In this case `re-employment-kraken` will only fetch the results from the first page.
-Depending on how narrow or broad the search queries are, this may or may not be a problem.
+Depending on how narrow or broad the search queries are, and how often you crawl, this may or may not be a problem.

 ## Links